Old Botanical Garden, Zurich: Facilities

 The Garden is located on the former zur Katz bastion in the city centre near the Sihlporte area.
 Opening times are daily from April to September 7:00–19.00 (7 pm), October to March 8:00–18:00 (6 pm).
 Trams 2 and 9 stop at the nearby Sihlstrasse stop.
-Although the Old Botanical Garden is owned by the University of Zurich, it should not be mistaken for the Botanical Garden of the University of Zurich, opened in 1977 and located at Zollikerstrasse in the Weinegg quarter of the city.
+Although the Old Botanical Garden is owned by the University of Zurich, it should not be mistaken for the Botanical Garden of the University of Zurich, which opened in 1977 and is located at Zollikerstrasse in the Weinegg quarter of the city.
 The present facilities also house the ethnological museum (Völkerkundemuseum) of the University of Zürich.

 History

-The origins of the first botanical garden base on Conrad Gessner's (1516–1565) private herbarium.
+The origins of the first botanical garden are based on Conrad Gessner's (1516–1565) private herbarium.
 A Gessner descendant, Johannes Gessner (1709–1790) who was a physician and naturalist, founded Zürich's first botanical garden in 1746, in co-operation with the Naturforschende Gesellschaft Zürich (Zürich Botanical Society).

-In 1833 the Canton of Zürich changed this first location to the so-called Schimmelgut when the University of Zürich was founded.
+In 1833, the Canton of Zürich changed this first location to the so-called Schimmelgut, which was where the University of Zürich was founded.
 On dissolution of the ramparts zur Katz in 1837, the still existing plant at the Schanzengraben moat was built.
 The garden was designed by the university's gardener Leopold Karl Theodor Fröbel (1810–1907).
 In 1851 its Palmhaus (a greenhouse) was opened – constructed of glass and wood, in 1877 the octagonal glass pavilion got an iron frame.
 Today, the pavilion is primarily used for concerts, theater and exhibitions.